 - Expectations: Fellows will spend at least 50% of their time at MIDAS, and attend events/activities with other Fellows.
 They will spend 10% of effort for MIDAS programs to strengthen the pillars, including developing resources for research, training and mentoring and other professional services.

 - Selection process: A faculty review committee will select the top candidates.
 MIDAS will consult with their faculty mentors to determine the salary, then notify the candidates.

-Please see the public announcement for complete information.
 Please also note that we strongly encourage applications from underrepresented populations in the data science and AI research field.